Starting a business

 You've got a business proposition, or a profession that allows you to work freelance, or simply your hobby has now turned into a full-blown commercial opportunity – what do you do next?

-Starting a business in Luxembourg requires careful planning, says the government website, but there is plenty of help and guidance, much of it available in English.
+Starting a business in Luxembourg requires careful planning, says the government website, but there is help and guidance, much of it available in English.

 Government business portal

 The business portal on guichet.lu is probably the best place to start for guidance on the administration process for setting up a business including business permit applications.